cwlroda/issie/docs/issie_interface.md

 Returns a list of connections where each connection is the map of a wire from the Wire type to the connection type.

 ### Functions in Sheet
+Sheet contains the following Interface Messages which can be used by ISSIE for all top-level renderer functionality.
+The keyboard shortcuts were abstracted to have functional names, as ISSIE may only want to call certain messages when the Renderer portion of the UI is in focus, for example.

+* `CreateObjects of CreateElements` - The `CreateElements` type contains a list of components and list of wires to be added to the renderer.
+* `Copy` - To copy the selected objects to the renderer clipboard.
+* `Paste` - Paste the renderer objects currently in the clipboard.
+* `Undo` - Return to the previous state.
+* `Redo` - Cancel the most recent undo.
+* `DeleteSelected` - Delete the currently selected symbols and wires.
+* `CancelAction` - Cancel the action currently occurring in the renderer, for example dragging an object, or placing a new symbol.
+* `SelectAll` - Select all symbols.
+* `Zoom of ZoomRequest` - Zoom the sheet.
+The ZoomRequest DU consists of In, Out or Reset.
+* `ToggleWireDebug` - Toggle wire debugging - when debugging, the bounding boxes of wires are displayed.
+* `MouseMsg of MouseT * Modifier` - Send a mouse message to the renderer.
+MouseT contains information about which mouse button is pressed, the position of the mouse and if the mouse was clicked up / down / moved, etc. Modifier describes if the Control key was being held during the action.